 A little escape

 I still haven’t answered that question now have I?
 I guess the answer lies in one’s state of mind or perspective.
 When I was younger, flying was a great adventure and I was all too eager to share my excitement with anyone who bothered listening to me.
 These days, I see flying as a means to get from point A to B. Moreover, busy schedules and an equally busy personal life leaves little time for myself.
-Flying has become a little escape – my time for me; a place where I can quietly pursue leisurely activities like reading a book or watching a movie or playing Angry Birds (my favourite!).
+Flying has become a little escape – my time for me; a place where I can quietly pursue leisurely activities like reading a book, watching a movie, playing Angry Birds (my favourite!) or looking at the plane views.
 I also use this time to reflect on something or come up with new ideas.

 I don’t seem to be the only one who thinks this way.
 Most people I sit next to these days seem quite pleased that I’m not the talkative type.
 There’s often a quick exchange of pleasantries, then the headphones appear or they bury themselves in a book: a clear “Do Not Disturb” sign.
 People are also willing to pay more for their privacy.
 Many airlines these days have single seats, or screens separating two seats in Business and First Class.